 Nutrition

 Update: The post was originally published on May 31, 2012.
-The recipe was updated in July 2012.
-The images and blog content have been updated in July 2021.
+It was updated with a revised recipe in July 2012.
+It was updated with new images and more helpful content on July 21, 2021, and republished on July 24, 2024.

 Thank you for another delicious and foolproof recipe!
 Just had the best unagi & plenty of sauce left over for another time.
 Really appreciate you sharing these wonderful recipes.